BACKGROUND IMAGE: stock.adobe.com

 The last use case that I want to talk about is customer journey orchestration.
-The machine learning tools in this area can provide the best next action to nudge customers along the journey to conversion -- [whether it is] reaching out to a person by email, sending a text, sending a push notification or giving them a phone call.
+The machine learning tools in this can provide the best next action to nudge customers along the journey to conversion -- [whether it is] reaching out to a person by email, sending a text, sending a push notification or giving them a phone call.
 In some cases, the system can even take the next action as well, without having any human interaction.

 Adobe Sensei's next-generation Journey AI services let you know what the next best actions are and give you recommendations on when to perform these actions.
-One example of this is a record label that was trying to figure out the best times to promote their new releases on their [social] channels.
+One example of this is a record label that was trying to figure out the best times to promote their releases on their [social] channels.
 What they found through the tool was that 30 days before the release was the best time frame to promote it on Facebook, 15 days before on Twitter and only two days before on Instagram.

 Machine learning tools to improve customer experience:

-Gartner analyst Bill Delrieu cited the following vendor tools in his session titled "Optimize Experiences With ML and AI" at Gartner Catalyst 2018.
+Gartner analyst Delrieu cited the following vendor tools in his session titled "Optimize Experiences With ML and AI" at Gartner Catalyst 2018.